With minimum effort, mushrooms can be successfully cultivated outdoors on logs

 - a wooden mallet

-The best time to cut your logs is in Autumn or Spring.
-You can use Oak, Black wattle, Poplar and other broad leaved hard woods.
+The best time to inoculate your logs is in Autumn or Spring.
+You can use Oak, Pecan nut, Black wattle (acacia melanoxylon), Iron wood and other broad leaved hard woods.
 Avoid Pine, Cypress, Yellowwood and other conifers and aromatic woods.
-Cut in sizes that are easy to manage – 1.2 m in length and between 12 and 25cm diameter.
-Let the logs rest for 3 weeks before inoculation.
-The bark is important protection for mushroom growth, as the mycelium can easily run between the heartwood and the bark.
+Cut logs in sizes that are easy to manage i.e. 1.2 m in length and between 12 and 25cm diameter.
+Let the logs rest for 2 – 3 weeks before inoculation.
+The bark retention is an extremely important factor for mushroom growth, as the mycelium is protected and can easily run between the sapwood and the bark.

 - Use colored tape to wrap around your drill bit to indicate the depth of your plug for drilling.